ADVERTISEMENT

 All of the following types of land records can provide a wealth of information to help pinpoint residences, determine wealth or identify ancestors.

-A grant specified an amount of property and usually a location.
-The area might not be described in terms of measurements; but rather something like “as far as the eye can see,” introducing the potential for duplicate claims that later had to be settled in court.
+Grants specified the amount of property and usually the location.
+Especially in older records, land might not be described in terms of measurements.
+Rather, it will be described using landmarks or terms such as “far as the eye can see,” introducing the potential for duplicate, vague or inaccurate claims that later had to be settled in court.

-Not all grants have survived, but later documents often refer to older grants, or deeds might transfer ownership to others by virtue of the original land grant.
-As a result, these deeds may be the earliest surviving records for a given area.
+Not all grants have survived.
+But later documents often refer to older grants, or deeds might transfer ownership to others by virtue of the original land grant.
+Grants may be accompanied by other supporting documents: proof of military service (for bounty land applications), naturalization papers (for Homestead applications), and so on.

 Veterans of the American Revolution through the Mexican War were compensated with military bounty lands.
 Applications for bounty land warrants may contain important genealogical data, including military service details.